aws-samples/sample-malaysia-secure-lz/cloudformation/readme.md

 14. Setup centralized networking account.
     - ⚠️ **Recommendation:** Please seek assistance from an **AWS Partner** for planning or implementing the **Centralized Networking account**.
+    - Go to IAM Identity Center → Identify which existing IAM user will be assigned as the new “Central Network” account admin → Retrieve their email, first name, and last name.
     - Create a new "Central Network" account from Control Tower Account Factory.
         - Place the account under Infrastructure OU
-        - Create new Network Admin user (will use this user to further configure central network account in next steps)
+        - Enter the email, first name, and last name of the existing user identified in the previous step.
+(This user will be used to configure the Central Network account in the next steps.)
+    - Wait until account creation finished
+    - Login into newly created Central Network account using IAM Identity Center SSO.
-    - Delete the "default VPC" (aws-controltower-VPC) and its related network resources in the central network account before deploying the CloudFormation script.
+    - Go to VPC > Ensure in Malaysia region > Delete the "default VPC" (aws-controltower-VPC) and its related network resources in the central network account before deploying the CloudFormation script.
     - Obtain Management Account ID
         1. Login to **management account**
         2. Navigate to: **AWS Organizations** > **Organization Structure**